paperos-labs/paperos-docs/content/records.md

 # Records

-Records are the collections of data that can be both the result of form submissions, and made available for autofill selection to future forms.
+Records are the collections of data that can be the result of form submissions or manual creation.
+Record data will be saved and made available for autofill selection in future forms.

 ## Create One